Alcohol and Drug Use Statistics in Concord, CA

 Using Private Insurance to Pay for Rehab

 Keep in mind that even if you have a health plan, you may still be responsible for paying a deductible or copay out of pocket.
 Your plan may also have limitations on the types of therapies it covers or the length of the program it will pay for.
 If you’re unsure what your benefits and out-of-pocket expenses look like, call the number on the back of your insurance card to get a breakdown of your coverage.
-You can also ask for a list of Concord drug rehabs and alcohol rehabs that accept your plan.
+You can also ask for a list of drug and alcohol rehabs in Concord that accept your plan.

 If you currently live in a location outside Concord and are thinking about traveling to the city for an inpatient or outpatient addiction treatment program, here’s what you should know:10, 11